Racer Tanner Thorson Suffers Broken Bones In Fiery Crash On Highway 99 Near Ceres

-CERES (CBS13) – Racer Tanner Thorson was injured in a fiery crash on Highway 99 near Ceres early Monday morning.
+NASCAR driver Tanner Thorson was injured in a fiery crash on Highway 99 near Ceres early Monday morning.

-The crash happened a little after 4 a.m. on the northbound side of the freeway near the Hatch Road offramp, in between Modesto and Ceres.
+The crash happened a little after 4 a.m. on the northbound side of the freeway near the Hatch Road offramp, between Modesto and Ceres.

-California Highway Patrol says a pickup truck pulling a trailer carrying two race cars crashed into a milk truck.
+A California Highway Patrol spokesperson says a pickup truck pulling a trailer carrying two race cars crashed into a milk truck.
 The milk truck had been slowing down for a cone zone when it was rear-ended by the pickup.

+ALSO: Wilderness Training May Have Helped Sisters, 5 And 8, Survive 44 Hours Lost In NorCal Woods

 “This could have been really bad, we have active workers out here [who] could have been easily hit or struck by these vehicles,” said Ofc.
 Thomas Olsen with CHP.

-The pickup ended up on the right shoulder and was soon engulfed in flames, but the driver – Tanner Thorson – was able to get out.
+The pickup ended up on the right shoulder and was soon engulfed in flames, but the driver, Tanner Thorson, was able to get out.

 Thorson suffered a possible broken arm and leg, CHP says.